Key terms you need to know in your daily financial life.

 Appreciation: The measurable increase in value of an asset over time.
 Some assets increase in value as time passes, such as fine art or collectibles that gain value as time passes.
 So an asset can be worth more than it was originally acquired for even if it was purchased at fair market value originally.

-Assets: Any item that has significant cash value to the extent it could be sold for a notable payout or used to settle a debt.
+Assets: Any item that has a significant cash value to the extent it could be sold for a notable payout or used to settle a debt.
 This often includes property, vehicles, fine art, collectibles, investments, and jewelry.
-It doesn’t not include things like clothing or everyday household items.
+It does not include things like clothing or everyday household items.

 ATM: Automated Teller Machine.
 This is a terminal found at financial institutions and other places where you can withdraw physical cash using a debit or credit card.
 When you make a withdrawal with a debit card, you take money directly from your bank account; a withdrawal with a credit card is called a cash advance.
 In both cases, you will usually incur fees for using the machine.